With this plan the broad outlines of the present vast and powerful 35 acre (14 hectare) development were already visible.”

 “The idea underlying the accompanying design is, simply put, to turn the existing desert into a garden surrounded by flats and containing the schools.
 The layout is spacious; the buildings on the ground between them are composed to create a clear and coherent sense of order without monotony.
 Unhindered by traffic, which would be excluded from the site, an oasis would be formed, dedicated to pedestrians who, moving about the new development, would be faced with constantly changing perspectives of terraces, lawns, trees and flowers framed by the new buildings or reflected in the ornamental waters.”

-Chamberlin Powell and Bon proposed three towers (called buildings VI, VII, and VIII) roughly where Lauderdale, Shakespeare and Cromwell Towers respectively are today.
-They were to be “three slim towers”.
-The architectural idea behind this was that they would complete the series of vertical elements which would surround the central part of their scheme- – the other vertical elements being the “half a dozen commercial blocks similar to each other in form and 200 feet high, which are proposed flanking route 11 [London Wall].”
+Chamberlin Powell and Bon proposed three 30-storey towers (called buildings VI, VII, and VIII) roughly where Lauderdale, Shakespeare and Cromwell Towers respectively are today.
+They were to be “three slim towers”, but they were square in shape, not polygonal like the towers which were eventually built.
+The architectural idea behind these towers was that they would complete the series of vertical elements which would surround the central part of their scheme- – the other vertical elements being the “half a dozen commercial blocks similar to each other in form and 200 feet high, which are proposed flanking route 11 [London Wall].”
+(These were the commercial towers proposed by the Martin-Mealand plan, which applied to the area south of the Barbican and including London Wall.)

-The main change to the residential layout from the 1955 scheme was that the idea of a large network of interconnected low courtyards was abandoned, and there was now introduced the idea of three 30-storey towers and a number of eight-story terraces blocks.
+The main change to the residential layout from the 1955 scheme was that the idea of a large network of interconnected low courtyards was abandoned, and there was now introduced the idea of a number of eight-storey terraces blocks.
 This new arrangement of course remained the basis of design for the residential development right through to completion.

 Chamberlin Powell and Bon proposed three lots of linked terrace blocks.